philmccarthy/shopigram/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites
 * Ruby 2.5.3
 * Rails 5.2.4.4

-I built Shopigram while attending Turing School's backend engineering program.
+I built Shopigram while enrolled in [Turing School](https://turing.io/)'s backend engineering program (although this is not a Turing project).
 The curriculum is currently aligned with these versions of Ruby & Rails.

 ### Installation